-“Justice palace”, this is how French call courthouses.
-The junior high/high school I attended for 6 years from age 12 to 18 was located in the center of Nantes, stuck between the main courthouse, the police station and the jail where suspects were held by the police before their trial.
+“Justice palace,” this is how French call courthouses.
+The junior high/high school I attended for 6 years from ages 12 to 18 was located in the centre of Nantes, stuck between the main courthouse, the police station and the jail where suspects were held by the police before their trial.
 The Banque de France was in a nearby street and the back of the building was facing our schoolyard.
 Many of us joked that we should just find a way to the Banque de France and lay hands on a few thousand crisp banknotes.
 Tales of digging tunnels to the bank kept us busy at recess.
 But at the same time, the perspective of getting caught and to visit (in that order) the police station, the courthouse and the jail, prevented us of doing anything.